2022 ICAHN Annual Conference

 - 8:35-9:30 a.m. - "The Trust Edge" - Presented by David Horsager, MA, CSP, CPAE, CEO of the Trust Edge Leadership Institute, Trust Expert in Residence at High Point University, and Wall Street Journal best-selling author (Chancellor Ballroom) - Sponsored by Ameren Illinois Energy Savings Program

-Without trust, leaders and organizations fail, but with trust leaders get followed, the trusted suppliers get bought from, and the trusted business outperforms the competition.
+Without trust, leaders and organizations fail, but with trust, leaders get followed, and individuals and organizations enjoy greater creativity, productivity, freedom and results.
 Through industry-leading research, The Trust Outlooks® and first-hand experience working with high-performing organizations around the world, David reveals how top leaders and organizations drive business results to become the most trusted in their industry.
 Mr. Horsager has advised leaders and delivered life-changing presentations on six continents, with audiences ranging everywhere from FedEx, Toyota, MIT, and global governments to the New York Yankees and the Department of Homeland Security.

-- Introduction, award, and video presentation for IMPACT Winners
+- Introduction, award, and video presentation for IMPACT and Community Project Winners - Video Presentation sponsored by O'Shea Builders

 - 9:45 - 10:30 a.m. - Leadership Strategies for Healthcare Executives: Building Healthier Communities and Achieving Health Equity Through Engagement of Community Health Workers (CHWs) - Presented by Dr. Kenneth Campbell, DBe, MPH, MBA, MA, BaSc, BaPsyc